From accepted offer to the closing table, every date and document managed

 Do you negotiate or give advice?

-Ready to hand off the paperwork?
+Ready to hand off the admin?